 Honeycomb bread is called "Khaleat Nahl" in Arabic which actually translates to bee's honeycomb.
 It's very popular in Iraq and a few other middle eastern countries.
 What I love about it is the fact that you can customize it the way you like!
 You can stuff it with cream cheese like I did or use different cheeses or different stuffing altogether.
 You can also play around with the size of the balls as well as the sweetness.

-Oh and yes I use a 10 minute dough for this honeycomb recipe because who is patient enough to wait longer?
+Oh and yes I use a 10 minute dough for this honeycomb recipe (and I use a similar dough for manakish and fatayer) because who is patient enough to wait longer?
 And this dough is SO good - you're going to have to trust me on this one!
 I've perfected it for you for ultimate softness.

 Ingredients you'll need

 Only some common ingredients.
 For the cream cheese, use whatever brand you love but I recommend getting it in a block form so you can easily cube it and stuff it.

 To make the 10 minute dough, start by proofing the yeast in warm water and leave it for a few minutes.
 Use water from the tap, not boiling water or you'll kill the yeast.
 Even though we are using instant yeast in this recipe, we still want to do this step to make sure the yeast is working well.